CodeReclaimers/neat-python/docs/config_file.rst

 [genotype compatibility] section
 --------------------------------
 * *compatibility_threshold*
+    Individuals whose genomic distance is less than this threshold are considered to be in the same species.
 * *compatibility_change*
+    The amount by which *compatibility_threshold* may be adjusted during a generation to maintain target *species_size*.
 * *excess_coefficient*
+    The coefficient for the excess gene count's contribution to the genomic distance.
 * *disjoint_coefficient*
+    The coefficient for the disjoint gene count's contribution to the genomic distance.
 * *weight_coefficient*
+    The coefficient for the average weight difference's contribution to the genomic distance.

 [species] section
 -----------------
 * *species_size*
+    The target number of individuals to maintain in each species.
 * *survival_threshold*
+    The fraction for each species allowed to reproduce on each generation.
 * *old_threshold*
+    The number of generations beyond which species are considered old.
 * *youth_threshold*
+    The number of generations beyond which species are considered young.
 * *old_penalty*
+    The multiplicative fitness adjustment to be applied to old species' average fitness.
 * *youth_boost*
+    The multiplicative fitness adjustment to be applied to young species' average fitness.
 * *max_stagnation*
+    Species that have not shown improvement in more than this number of generations will be considered stagnant and removed.